Trismegiste/Mondrian/README.md

 ```
 ![html-report](./doc/img/sample-d3js.png)

-Note: The genrated html file does not require any dependencies nor a connection.
+Note: The generated html file does not require any dependencies nor a connection.

 ## Ecosystem
 Running unit tests with [PHPUnit](https://phpunit.de/getting-started.html)